Travel.State.Gov > Intercountry Adoption > Country Information > South Africa Intercountry Adoption Information

-Exercise increased caution in South Africa due to crime and drought.
+Exercise increased caution in South Africa due to crime, civil unrest, and drought.

 Violent crime, such as armed robbery, rape, carjacking, mugging, and "smash-and-grab" attacks on vehicles, is common.
 There is a higher risk of violent crime in the central business districts of major cities after dark.